feedjira/feedjira/benchmarks/README.md

-# Feedzirra Benchmarks
+# Feedjira Benchmarks

-Speed is an important feature of Feedzirra and we use benchmarks to ensure we're fast and we stay that way.
+Speed is an important feature of Feedjira and we use benchmarks to ensure we're fast and we stay that way.

 ## Fetching Options

-One way Feedzirra achieves its speed is by fetching feeds in parallel.
+One way Feedjira achieves its speed is by fetching feeds in parallel.
 This benchmark compares ways to fetch feed urls:

 ```